ShaghayeghKarimloo/TestingReactProject/README.md

 # Testing React Apps

-This is the starter project for my Reacting testing course w
+This is the starter project for my Reacting testing course

 ## About this Project